comychitz/intro_to_programming/README.md

 start of the next word, users will be able to easily read the multi-word variable name.
 Notice that the first letter is always capitalized.

-### comments
+### documenting the code
-In C++, and in most programming languages, there is the ability to add notes in the code.
-These brief notes, which are referred to as comments, are ignored by the compiler, but offer to the programmers the ability to explain and document the code.

-There are two types of comments that C++ supports, in-line comments (`//`) and block comments (`/* */`).
-In-line comments are comments that are meant to only span across the same line, while block comments can span multiple lines; denoted by the starting tag `/*` and ending where the next `*/` is found.
-Comments are very useful for documenting the code and usually encouraged for documenting a function or a class' purpose.
+It is often encouraged to document your code using comments formatted for a post-processor.
+Often times documentation (ex.
+PDFs) are generated by parsing the comments in the code.
 Let's look at what our `doubleValue` function would look like if it were documented with some comments.
 ```c++
 /*
  * Take an integer input and return its value doubled.